 The development capacity analysis of the rural areas of the county uses the same methodology that is used for the urbanized areas.
-Currently, there are five land use policy areas categories that cover the rural areas of the County: Agricultureal, Rural (AGR), Environmental Conservation (EC), Preservation (P), Rural Village (RV) and Special Economic Development (SED).
-Three of the land use policy areas have associated zoning districts (AGR, EC, & P) which have regulations that limit residential development to a unit per number of acres in the parent parcel ratio but also permit the use of exemption lots to allow large landowners the opportunity to subdivide up to three (3) lots before zoning density is implemented.
-The RV and SED districts' residential densities are similar to the urbanized residential districts in that density is based on the minimum lot size.
+Currently, there are five land use categories that cover the rural areas of the County: Agricultural, Rural (AR), Environmental Conservation (EC), Preservation (P), Rural Village (RV) and Special Economic Development (SED).
+Three of the districts (AR, EC, & P) have regulations that limit residential development to a unit per number of acres in the parent parcel ratio but also permit the use of exemption lots to allow large landowners the opportunity to subdivide up to three (3) lots before zoning density is implemented.
+The RV and SED districts residential densities are similar to the urbanized residential districts in that density is based on the minimum lot size.
 It should be noted that the proposed land use plan seeks to remove Preservation as a land use category and change the density requirement of the Agriculture Rural category.
-The future land use plan keeps the same five land use policy areas with slight modifications from the currently adopted 2002 Plan.
-This analysis also includes a proposed change in density requirements for the AGR policy area from 1 dwelling unit per 5 acres to 1 dwelling unit per 10 acres.
 Further explanation will be given in later text.
-Table 14-9 And 14-10 Show the comparison of current vs. future residential yields.
+Table 14-9 And 14-10 Show the comparison of current vs. Future residential yields.